JustInvoke/Randomation-Vehicle-Physics/README.md

 # Which Branch?
 You will want to pull from the master branch, not Master-Old.
 This is because back when I initially created the repository I was learning how to use Git and the repository started out with a messy commit history, so later on I chose to rebase the older commits into a single initial commit.
 The old history is still present in Master-Old while master is cleaner.
 However this means that the two branches have incompatible histories, so if you originally pulled from Master-Old you may not be able to fetch newer changes in the master branch.
 For the forseeable future, master is the official branch and the only one that new changes will be pushed to.

-# How To Use

-Documentation can be found in [the manual](Assets/RVP_Manual.pdf).

-Import the repository into the top level of a blank Unity project folder to make sure everything works.
-After that, you can attempt to import it into your own project, but be mindful when merging the project settings.
-Read the section of the manual about project settings to make sure you copy the ones that are important and address potential conflicts with your own project settings.

 # License Info